3. ABOUT THE WORLD TRANSFORMATION MOVEMENT

 – – – – – – – – – – – – – – – – – –

-For further reading about the outrageous, reverse-of-the-truth lie that the WTM is a cult, and our successful vindication in the courts, see the section on our website.
+For further reading about the outrageous, reverse-of-the-truth lie that the WTM is a cult, and our successful vindication in the courts, see for a summary of our successful legal action, and the essay on our website.
 Another relevant WTM essay is .
 Also, is another excellent summary of the persecution our work at the WTM has had to endure.

-about the more upset having to support rather than study understanding of the human condition when it arrives, and about how to become transformed and free of the human condition, are also particularly relevant presentations.
+And finally, we also recommend reading about the more upset having to support rather than study understanding of the human condition when it arrives, and about how to become transformed and free of the human condition.